Andrew-Chen-Wang/django-social-provider-and-consumer-tutorial/README.md

    MUST START with `/o/` and must have more characters following that `/o/` prefix (i.e. there must be more to the path to be valid).
 1. Add this to your login form: `<input type="hidden" name="next" value="{{ next }}" />`.
-   It is required that `server` is a website that has a user-faced login form.
+   It is required that `provider` is a website that has a user-faced login form.
    If you are just starting out, read Note 3.
 1. `python manage.py migrate && python manage.py createsuperuser`
 1. Start the server with a different port like: `python manage.py runserver 8001`